-Broadband sensing evolved as a balance for focussed activity, and while passively dozing.
-This is a vital part of the oldest, original, most natural form of being awake and staying alive.
+Animals use this mode of sensing in combination with all their focussed activities, and while passively dozing.
+Broadband sensing is a vital part of the oldest, original, most natural form of staying alive.

 The broadband senses are seeing, listening, and smelling.